Hobomok: Chapter summaries

 Hobomok goes to deliver a message from Massasoit to Sagamore John.
 There, he gets into an altercation when Corbitant accuses him of having feelings for Mary.
 Hobomok nearly kills him, but Sagamore John steps in and they settle down for a meal.
 As Hobomok leaves, he contemplates the idea that he might have feelings for Mary, but rejects them.
-Coribant follows Hobomok and the two fight.
-Hobomok knocks Coribant unconscious.
+Corbitant follows Hobomok and the two fight.
+Hobomok knocks Corbitant unconscious.